Leadership

 Staff Pastor

 Jamison lives in Columbia with his wife, Jenn, and their three sons, Josiah, Ezra, and Zion.
-The Parker family is originally from Maryland and love serving with a local church that proclaims the good news of Jesus Christ amidst a familiar region.
+The Parker family is originally from Maryland and love serving with a local church that proclaims the good news of Jesus Christ in a familiar region.
 Jamison completed his Doctor of Ministry degree at Southeastern Baptist Theological Seminary in 2022.

 Daniel Bunn